cloudsimplus/cloudsimplus/docs/org/cloudbus/cloudsim/vms/Vm.rst

 setHorizontalScaling
 ^^^^^^^^^^^^^^^^^^^^

-.. java:method::  Vm setHorizontalScaling(VmScaling horizontalScaling) throws IllegalArgumentException
+.. java:method::  Vm setHorizontalScaling(HorizontalVmScaling horizontalScaling) throws IllegalArgumentException
    :outertype: Vm

-   Sets the \ :java:ref:`HorizontalVmScaling`\  that will check if the Vm is overloaded, based on some conditions defined by a \ :java:ref:`Predicate`\  given to the HorizontalVmScaling.
+   Sets a \ :java:ref:`HorizontalVmScaling`\  that will check if the Vm is overloaded, based on some conditions defined by a \ :java:ref:`Predicate`\  given to the HorizontalVmScaling, and then request the creation of new VMs to horizontally scale the Vm.

-   If no HorizontalVmScaling is set, the Broker will not dynamically create VMs to balance arrived Cloudlets.

    :param horizontalScaling: the HorizontalVmScaling to set
-   :throws IllegalArgumentException: if the given Vm Scaling already is linked to a Vm.
-Each VM must have its own scaling object.
+   :throws IllegalArgumentException: if the given VmScaling is already linked to a Vm.
+Each VM must have its own HorizontalVmScaling object or none at all.

 setHost
 ^^^^^^^